 Indicates the document modification policy that will be in force after this signature is created.
+Only relevant for certification signatures or signatures that apply locking.

 Warning: For non-certification signatures, this is only explicitly allowed since PDF 2.0 (ISO 32000-2), so older software may not respect this setting on approval signatures.